My friends and I sat on chairs lined up on one side of the living room at an elder’s house in Maubisse, East Timor.

 I imagine that they were a bit disappointed to have to take the cripple back home rather than finish the entire hike with the rest of the crew.

 A few more travelers showed up and were staying at the homestay with us.

 That night, we partied in the main area food, dancing, singing, and laughing.
 We burnt out our phone data playing songs and videos from YouTube for the group including some hit classics like Gangnam Style, The Cupid Shuffle, and of course, Watch me Whip.

 The best internet megabytes I’ve ever spent.

-We partied until 2 a.m., dodging offerings of questionable meat and shots of sock juice.
+We partied until 2 a.m., dodging shots of tapai.
 When we, the foreigners, left the village elder’s house, their party was still going strong.
-I tucked into my Disney princess bed and smiled at the strangeness of it all.
+I tucked into my Disney princess bed and smiled at the excitement of it all.

 In the morning, we hopped back on our bikes and drove back to Dili, the capital.
 Being a Sunday and holiday, every local was dressed wearing their Sunday best.
 Meanwhile, I’d been wearing the same outfit for days and smelled… earthy.

 My friend and driver of my motorcycle was an English teacher in Dili, who’d lived in East Timor for the past few years.
 He was the best at speaking with locals and knew of many of the sites worth seeing.
 On our way back to the city, we took a few side routes – including a road that was solely mud.